-Prerequisite: PCS 201 Political Ideologies or PSC 260 or 261 American Political Thought or PSC 262 or 263 Utopia & Its Critics or any course in political philosophy offered in the Philosophy Department.
-Meets general academic requirement P (and W which applies to 349 only).
+Prerequisite: PSC 201 Political Ideologies or PSC 260 or 261 American Political Thought or PSC 262 or 263 Utopia & Its Critics or any course in political philosophy offered in the Philosophy Department.

 356, 357.
 War & Justice.

 This course considers the relationship between international relations, statecraft, and ethics through an examination of the just war tradition in Western political thought.
 The moral arguments of both ancient and contemporary theorists of just war will be examined along with their application to modern conflicts such as World Wars I and II, Vietnam, and the Persian Gulf War.